 For most people this means an extra hour of sleep, however, night shift workers and their managers might be wondering how this will affect work hours and pay.

 Will workers have to work an extra hour or just their usual number of hours?

 This depends on workers’ contracts.
 If their contract specifies a start and end time, the worker will have to work the additional hour to finish at their usual time.

 Other contracts might not give specific start and end times but might state how many hours the employee is expected to work.
 In this case, the employee will work their usual number of hours regardless of the time change.

 Do workers lose an hour of pay due to Daylight Saving Time?

-Concerning employees’ pay, workers who are paid hourly must be paid for all hours worked.
-Workers on a salary might be entitled to additional compensation depending on the language of their contract and whether the overtime threshold is exceeded.
-Employers must ensure salaried workers are at least paid the minimum wage for all hours worked.
+Workers who are paid hourly must still be paid for all hours worked.
+Employees on a salary might be entitled to additional compensation depending on the language of their contract and whether the overtime threshold is exceeded.
+Employers must ensure salaried workers are at least paid the minimum wage for all hours worked

 What things should employers keep in mind?

 Employers should be cautious of how an extra hour of work might influence employees’ daily and weekly limit of work hours.
 If they require staff to work an additional hour, employers must consult their provincial legislation to ensure work-hour limits are not exceeded.